Definitions

 - Characterized by or associated with degeneracy; unworthy; debased: applied to inanimate objects.

-- n. a person who has declined from a high standard, especially a sexual deviate; -- usually used disparagingly or opprobriously of persons whose sexual behavior does not conform to the norms of accepted morals.
+- noun a person who has declined from a high standard, especially a sexual deviate; -- usually used disparagingly or opprobriously of persons whose sexual behavior does not conform to the norms of accepted morals.

-- v. grow worse
+- verb grow worse

-- adj. unrestrained by convention or morality
+- adjective unrestrained by convention or morality

 Etymologies